rowschool/coderdojo-lessons/making-decisions.md

 ## Project Ideas

-* Ask the player for a favorite sport, if the sport is played professionally here, reply back with "Go, (name of team)!"
+* Ask the player for a favorite sport.
+If the sport is played professionally here, reply back with "Go, (name of team)!"
-* Get the current temperature, if it's colder than 60 F, show appropriate clothes for the temperature.
+* Get the current temperature.
+If it's colder than 60 &deg;F, show appropriate clothes for the temperature.